May 2, 2023

 It makes complete sense to have employees who are good judges of your culture interview job applicants.
 They will be able to get a sense of whether the applicant would be a good cultural fit.
 Hiring capable people who fit your company culture eliminates the need to worry about how they’ll fit into your company’s structure.

-It also makes transitioning new employees into the workplace easier on them.
+It also makes transitioning new employees into the workplace easier for them.
 When an employee feels the company culture is warm and accepting, it reduces the unnerving feeling when you start a new role.
 New employees also feel better supported and are more likely to ask questions they are unsure about.

 GaggleAMP focuses exclusively on keeping your employees, partners, and stakeholders engaged in driving your business forward.
 Our platform does this by encouraging employees to share content with prospects and current customers, thereby boosting reach, engagement, and the employees' network.
 Learn more about how GaggleAMP works by scheduling a demo today.